NoaHadad/api-cmd/README.md

 # api-cmd

-program for get, add and delete data from key-value file.
+program for get, set and delete data from key-value file.